emintham/myblog/src/content/blog/notes-on-writing-to-learn.md

 [^chinese-learning]: A fact I'm ever grateful to my parents for since it allowed me to meet my wife.
 She wasn't part of the class, but without being able to speak Chinese, I would likely not be able to grow as close to her as I have.
 [^chocolate-chicken]: I like chocolate and I like chicken, but chocolate chicken will likely be a disaster in all but the hands of the most skillful of chefs.
 [^polite]: Perhaps out of politeness than a sincere compliment, but I will take it nonetheless.
-[^bottoms-up]: In contrast to the "bottoms-up" processing method where copious amounts of alchohol is imbibed.
+[^bottoms-up]: In contrast to the "bottoms-up" processing method where copious amounts of alcohol is imbibed.
 A processing mode that I used to employ, to great success I might add, but have since abstained from in recent years.